 Some of us have done this work for decades; some of us are just getting started.
 Many of us are born-and-raised Tennesseans, and some of us have come thousands of miles to join TJC.
 Our team is proud to work hard every day on behalf of and in partnership with Tennessee individuals, families, and communities.
 Click photos for more information.

 Please visit our Careers page for updated information about current job openings and internship opportunities at TJC.

-Michele is co-founder and Executive Director of the Tennessee Justice Center, where the focus of her nationally-recognized legal work has been children with special health care needs.
+Michele is co-founder and Executive Director of the Tennessee Justice Center.
+The focus of her nationally-recognized legal work has been children with special health care needs.
 In that role, she lobbied successfully to extend health care coverage to uninsured children in working families and participated in a landmark case establishing appeal rights for TennCare patients who are denied care by their HMO.
 As lead counsel, she negotiated a class action settlement requiring comprehensive reform of health care for 665,000 Tennessee children enrolled in TennCare.
-She also continues to represent scores of individual children.

 Michele is married to Jeff Hill, an Oak Ridge native.
-They are parents to three school aged boys.
+They are parents to three boys.
 She is an avid runner and spends her free time with her large extended family.

 You can reach Michele at email@example.com

 Signe Anderson moved to Nashville, TN from Washington, D.C.
 She grew up on a small family farm in Minnesota.